scroll-tech/ceno-reth-benchmark/README.md

 ```

 To prove with GPU, add `--features gpu --config net.git-fetch-with-cli=true` as [ceno-gpu](https://github.com/scroll-tech/ceno-gpu) is non-public repo

+### Prove with Recursion

+to prove with recursion, set mode to `--mode prove-stark`

+### (Optional) key-gen pk for next use

+let say fixture dir in `./pk`

+> need to assure pk exist

+then run with `--mode generate-fixtures --fixtures-path ./pk`

+Then for next run, set agg pk path with `--agg-pk-path pk/agg_pk.bitcode`

 ### update Ceno dependency
 just run